pybricks/technical-info/pybricks-ble-profile.md

 The following services have changed.
 #### Device Information Service

-The following characteristic is now required.
+##### Software Revision String

+For this version of the Pybricks Profile, this is exactly `1.1.0`.

 ##### PnP ID

 This characteristic identifies the type of device.
+This characteristic is required to be present.

 The *Vendor ID Source Field* and and *Vendor ID Field* use an existing know ID for the vendor, for example, for LEGO, the source field will be 0x01 for